WOMEN LEADERS IN STEM

 Emotional Intelligence (EI) is often used to broadly describe the “soft skills” that leaders need to be successful.
 But research demonstrates that EI is comprised of a specific set of skills that are a strong indicator of success, including flexibility, assertiveness, and empathy.
 It is not that EI is the most important or the only component of leadership effectiveness – domain expertise and cognitive abilities are also required – but that EI is a significant contributor.

-The respected Center for Creative Leadership found a significant correlation between key leadership competencies and EQ-i skills, and further showed that high-performing leaders had higher EQ-i scores than low-performing leaders.
+The respected Center for Creative Leadership found a significant correlation between key leadership competencies and capabilities defined by the Emotional Quotient Inventory (EQ-i 2.0), an EI framework.
+Their research also showed that high-performing leaders had higher EQ-i 2.0 scores than low-performing leaders.

-Neo-Strategic offers the EQ-i 2.0 and EQ 360 Emotional Intelligence assessments.
-These assessments are often used as a starting point for executive coaching, leadership development, or team development.
+Neo-Strategic offers the EQ-i 2.0 and EQ 360 assessments.
+These assessments are often used as a starting point for executive coaching or team development.

 The impact of both good and bad communication in the workplace is noteworthy:

 • The U.S. Joint Commission for Hospital Accreditation reported, “Communications failures are the leading causes of inadvertent patient harm,” being the primary reason in over 70% of cases.

 • Slaw, a Canadian on-line legal publication, reports that 40% of malpractice claims against real estate agents involve communication errors with the client.

 • In a survey conducted by the Computing Technology Industry Association, 28% of respondents cited poor communication as the main cause of failure for IT projects.

 • A separate study found that companies with the most effective communications programs provided a 26% total return to shareholders (TRS) compared with a -15% TRS for firms that communicate least effectively.